-For students working independently on their Masters professional research project.
+Course Description: For students working independently on their Masters professional research project.
 An extended project equivalent to a 15,000-20,000 word thesis is offered as an alternative to the internship.
 The professional research project encourages students to study intensively a topic agreed with a supervisor, and so develop skills and experience which can be applied in work placements or further graduate work.
-Students apply their knowledge from across the autumn and spring semesters to researching a topic on public relations and journalism, which may relate to their work experience.
+Students apply their knowledge from across the autumn and spring semesters to researching a topic on advertising and public relations, which may relate to their work experience.
 This course is comprised of intensive and regular meetings on a one-to-one (by appointment) basis with a project supervisor to discuss the progress of research, development and writing.

-Pre-requisites: MA Public Relations and Journalism students only
+Prerequisites: MA Advertising and Public Relations students only